edulis8/chatterbox-client/README.md

 ## Install:

-The project rely on bower for managing external libraries and dependencies, so be sure to first:
+The project relies on bower for managing external libraries and dependencies, so be sure to first:

 `bower install`